Laborieux-Axel/holomorphic_eqprop/README.md

 ![overview](./figs/fig2.png)

-This file contains the instructions for reproducing the results and figures of the paper.
+This file contains the instructions for reproducing the results and figures of the [paper](http://arxiv.org/abs/2209.00530) "Holomorphic Equilibrium Propagation Computes Exact Gradients Through Finite Size Oscillations".

 ## Installing the environment